-We have presented a method to replace the common blue color-keying technique in performing superimposition with the help of a background panorama.
+We have presented a method in performing superimposition with the help of a background panorama.
 A video stream is decomposed by color-based segmentation, and represented as a combination of background panorama and foreground objects.
 During reconstruction, the foreground segments are combined with their corresponding views in the background panorama, which can also be replaced by any desired image to perform superimposition.
 Our experiments demonstrate the effective results.